extrasalt/extrasalt.github.io/blog/2022-10-05-container-runtimes.md

 Also stemming from the same event was OCI and the runc specification

 ### containerd
+You're likely already using this runtime because this is the one that comes with both Docker and the main Kubernetes distribution.
-As a result of these developments, Docker themselves re-architected their codebase to make it more modular.
+As a result of the aforementioned developments, the Docker team re-architected their codebase to make it more modular.
 Everything that was specific to running the container was inside containerd.
+So, All that Kubernetes needed was containerd.
 However, containerd wasn't CRI compliant.

-So, an adapter: cri-containerd actually connects kubelet with containerd.
+So, a shim, cri-containerd, actually connects kubelet with containerd.
+For sometime, cri-containerd co-existed with the dockershim based runtime with dockershim being used by default.
+Eventually cri-containerd was made the default.
 This is the way vanilla Kubernetes has been working for a couple of years now.

 ### CRI-O
 CRI-O was a project spearheaded by RedHat for their Openshift Kubernetes Distribution OKD.
 Since containerd wasn't specifically written for kubernetes and required the cri-containerd shim, RedHat decided that would make a container runtime that was both CRI and OCI compatiable (Hence the name)